You are what you wear: Although there was a great deal of fanfare surrounding the launch of the Apple Watch, many observers remained unconvinced.

 - Moderate And Monitor The Apps Being Used: As established in the Symantec study, there exists a staggering amount of wearable apps that seemingly ignore security.
 You need to track the app usage of your users, and take the necessary steps to keep their data secure – or simply mandate that certain apps not be used.

 - Make Use Of The Proper Tools: In order to adequately manage, monitor, and secure the diverse selection of devices you’re bound to encounter, it’s now even more imperative that you incorporate an EMM solution – there’s simply too much for you to handle on your own.
-BlackBerry’s WorkLife, for example, can sandbox and secure a business account on a user’s device, while BES12 affords you a great deal of control and visibility regarding the devices in use at your organization.
+BES12, for example, affords you a great deal of control and visibility regarding the devices in use at your organization.

 Wearable computing is on the rise, and shows no signs of slowing down.
 Much as with the initial phase of BYOD, it’s imperative that businesses prepare themselves for the coming storm.
 Those that don’t will inevitably regret it, as they struggle to manage and secure a new generation of connected devices.